neongreen/artyom.me/posts/lens-over-tea-6.md

   {-# INLINE age #-}
 ~~~

 However, it doesn't create a separate class for each field – instead it creates a single class for the type, which normally wouldn't be more useful than `makeLenses`, but it becomes useful when you have a hierarchy of types.
 For instance, let's say that you have beings (which have an age), people (who have an age and a name), and workers (who have an age, a name, and a job, unlike me).
-If you used `makeFields`, you'd just create records with fields called `personAge`, `personName`, `workerAge`, `workerJob`, etc, and it'd work – but it feels somewhat ad-hoc. `makeClasses` lets us expicitly show that they are a hierarchy:
+If you used `makeFields`, you'd just create records with fields called `personAge`, `personName`, `workerAge`, `workerJob`, etc, and it'd work – but it feels somewhat ad-hoc. `makeClassy` lets us expicitly show that they are a hierarchy:

 ~~~ haskell
 data Being = Being {